As Central London Residential Tower is Subject to Devastating Fire and Loss of Life, Questions Raised About Recent Refurbishment

 Regular readers of this blog will know that we have posted numerous warnings in recent years about the very poor fire safety standards at Grenfell Tower and elsewhere in RBKC.
 ALL OUR WARNINGS FELL ON DEAF EARS and we predicted that a catastrophe like this was inevitable and just a matter of time.

-You can follow the developing story on the BBC.
-News via Architects' Journal, Building Design, Grenfell Action Group.
+You can follow the story on the BBC.
+News via Architects' Journal, Building Design.